GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Integrated spectral analysis

 \section{Integrated spectral analysis}

 In the main body of this work, we characterised the HZ10 field by fitting spectra extracted from the line peaks (Section \ref{CA}) and from each spaxel (Section \ref{RAS}).
-Here, we fit spectra extracted from the full HZ10 system.
-This approach allows for direct comparison to previous results, which treated HZ10 as a single system.
-An integrated analysis also allows us to predict the future evolution of the HZ10 system.
-However, the kinematic complexity of HZ10 (i.e., asymmetric lines) dictates that this approach does not capture the full behaviour of the system.
-Thus, we only present selected results form this analysis.
+This revealed that HZ10 is not a single homogeneous source, but is composed of several galaxies with different conditions and kinematics.
+Since an analysis of the full field will average over all of the individual galaxies, we avoided this analysis.
+But since previous works examined HZ10 as a single system, it is worthwhile to study the integrated R100 spectrum for comparison to the literature.
+The kinematic complexity of HZ10 (i.e., asymmetric lines) dictates that this approach does not capture the full behaviour of the system.
+Thus, we only present selected results from this analysis.

-We begin by extracting integrated spectra from the R100 data cube using a large elliptical aperture (white ellipse in Figure \ref{white}; centred on 10m00m59.27s 01$^{\circ}$33$'$19.40$''$ with major and minor axes of $1.6''$ and $1.0''$, respectively) and fit the line and continuum emission.
-The fitting procedure is identical to that of Section \ref{CA}, and the resulting fit is shown in Figure \ref{whitespec}
+We begin by extracting integrated spectra from the R100 data cube using a large elliptical aperture centred on 10m00m59.27s 01$^{\circ}$33$'$19.40$''$ with major and minor axes of $1.6''$ and $1.0''$, respectively (see dashed white ellipse in Figure \ref{white}).
+This aperture was chosen to contain all significant line and detection emission detected by our JWST/NIRSpec IFU observations, and is larger than the elliptical aperture used by \citet{teli24} to examine the total \cii spectrum.
+The line and continuum emission of the extracted spectrum is fit using a procedure identical to that of Section \ref{CA}, and the resulting fit is shown in Figure \ref{whitespec}

-The continuum is well-detected in the R100 spectrum, resulting in $M_{UV}=-22.41\pm0.02$ and $\beta_{UV}=-1.9\pm0.02$, in agreement with previous observations (e.g., \citealt{capa15}).